All BSHS students have the unique opportunity to personalize their education with a capstone experience.

 - On-campus research with a UMR faculty member, or off-campus research with a partner organization

-- Accelerated and Certificate completion (in collaboration with the Mayo Clinic School of Health Sciences or through other U of M campuses)
+- Accelerated program coursework (in collaboration with the Mayo Clinic School of Health Sciences or other campuses)

 - Community-based research, service or work experience